n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Dropbox/README.md

 ### 2. Dropbox node

 1. First of all, you'll have to enter credentials for the Dropbox node.
 You can find out how to do that [here](../../../credentials/Dropbox/).
+2. Select 'Create' from the *Operation* dropdown list.
-2. Enter the name of the new folder in the *Folder* field.
+3. Enter the name of the new folder in the *Folder* field.
-3. Click on *Execute Node* to run the workflow.
+4. Click on *Execute Node* to run the workflow.